CMGHuy/Ansible/README.md

     - Creating cron jobs for
         + Checking test progress continuously every 5 minute
         + Checking whether test execution has finished every 6 minute

+Regarding the files, which are copied into the worker instances, lots of them have great size, which are not able to upload here, which include:
+    - Word installation file
+    - Siebel Test Automation application
+    - File Intellij.zip, which used to run Opentext test cases
+    - Java installation file
+    - Perl installation file